 Point PSP to your own folders

-PaintShop Pro might be looking for supplies in those default folders it created but you can also tell your program to look also somewhere else.
+PaintShop Pro will look for supplies in the default folders it created.
+However, you can also tell your program to look somewhere else.
 In your program, go to File > Preference > File Locations... and it will bring up this dialogue window.

 If you are using PSP2018 or a more recent version and you don't see the File Location option, you are probably using the default Essential workspace.
 In that case, click on the Home icon on top of the screen to go to the Home screen where you will see the Essential and Complete workspace listed on the right; select the Complete workspace and back to the Edit tab on top.
 This will allow you to access the File Location option.

-On the left, you can see all the types of supplies that can be saved, and they will match the folders you have.
-By default, when you first open this window, you will see two folders being identified as the source of supplies.
+On the left, you can see all the types of supplies that you can save, and they will match the folders you have.
+By default, when you first open this window, you will see two folders identified as the source of supplies.
 They are the ones created directly in the PSP installation which already includes some supplies, and the one created in MyDocuments, which is typically empty at that point.

 Since you now have another folder where you would keep your additional supplies, you need to add this new folder to that list.
 Click on the Add button and that will bring up a window where you can navigate and select the specific folder you will be using for that particular type of supplies.